softwaresaved/jamie/README.md

 ##### Model selection

 We selected the best model with nested-cross validation.
-At the end, the model chosen was the `Gradient Boosting` as it was the most stable and the most precise model.
+In the end, the model chosen was the `Gradient Boosting` as it was the most stable and the most precise model.
 To select the model, the `precision` metric was use rather than the `accuracy` ones due to the unbalanced dataset (more None Research Software Job).

 Once the model was selected, we run it to an unseen dataset.
 This testing dataset was created at the beginning of the process by splitting the total dataset into two (using stratified sampling).
 The first subset (80% of the dataset) was used for the model selection and training.
 The second subset (20%) was used to check the model.